okjuan/virtual.book/_posts/2024-08-19-my-pattern-language.md

 I never take baths.
 Even when I do, they're not so much a luxury as a trifle.
 Showering, on the other hand, is special.
-Each day it offers a private respite, and a golden moment when restful relaxation doubles as an invaluable opportunity to {% post_url_with_hover_card listen to your subsconscious | 2021-02-01-think-invisibly %}.
+Each day it offers a golden moment when restful relaxation doubles as an invaluable opportunity to {% post_url_with_hover_card listen to your subsconscious | 2021-02-01-think-invisibly %}.
-And for this moment to flourish fully and consistently, we need the right physical space.
+And for this moment to flourish fully and consistently, you need the right physical space.

-The standard bathtub-shower design seems like a good idea.
-Two for the price of one.
-But [the compromise](https://www.wikiwand.com/en/articles/Design_by_committee) at the heart of its design prevents it from being a good shower.
-(Or, probably, a good tub, too, but, as I said, I don't have much to say about baths.)
-The cost of the compromise is hidden in plain sight, difficult to notice due to its ubiquity.
-Allow me to shed some light on the ways that the tub compromises the shower.

-To begin with, you can't simply walk into the shower.
-You have to _climb_ in, over a literal barrier.
-Clearing this hurdle is already an uncomfortable task considering there are no clothes to soften accidental contact, but it's not merely a matter of stepping high and long because on the other side of the barrier one must balance onefooted on ground mutated by the tub from level ground into a skinny ramp with sloping edges.
-Sure, it's less hostile than a minefield or a beartrap, but it's shockingly inhospitable considering its primary aim is to allow a bipedal, softskinned animal to stand barefoot while being showered in water (hence the name) and contort while applying lubricants that ooze dangerously downwards onto an already slick slanted surface.
-But we're used to it, so we don't notice its unfriendly design.

-On the other hand, a shower that does not need to perform as a tub can focus on being a good shower.
-It can be easy to enter and to exit.
-Its surface does not need to be lowfriction to accommodate a bare backside, it can be tiled or of some other high friction surface that is comfortable to stand on.
-It can be wide enough to allow a person to turn their body without grazing against the shower curtain or feeling otherwise constricted.

 Good design, as they say, is invisible.
 A good shower demands no effort or conscious attention from its user.
-It lets them get clean and lets their mind wander without unwwanted interruption.
+It lets them get clean while their mind wanders.
-To achieve this, it must it extremely easy to do all the basic operations: getting in, standing, washing, rinsing, and getting out.
+To achieve this, it must make it extremely easy to do all the basic things: get in, stand, wash, rinse, and get out.

-All this to say, I love walk-in showers.
+It sounds obvious, but the standard tubshower hybrid most of us have at home {% post_url_with_hover_card fails this basic test | 2024-08-30-good-shower %}.

 Bonus points for nice tiles and for a flat entry with no intermediary ledge.

 ### iii) diffused & ambient lighting